We want to help make a college degree from Ancilla a reality for you.

 Some of the more common reasons are: Both federal and state grants are determined on a family financial need basis.
 The federal and state calculation reflects you did not have adequate financial need.

-For the State Student Assistance Commission of Indiana grant programs you may look at your application materials online at eStudent, www.ssaci.IN.gov/estudent.
+For information about Indiana grant programs please visit the Indiana Commission of Higher Education online at in.gov/che/.
 Some reasons for not receiving a state grant include:

-How did I get the SSACI grant and what do I do with it?
+How did I get the Indiana grant and what do I do with it?

 Do I have to pay back federal or state grants?